Automation Mobile Testing Frameworks

 Selendroid is also known as selenium for mobile apps for Android.
 Testers can do native and hybrid mobile application testing using Selendroid.
 Selendroid can execute parallel test cases on multiple devices, similar to Selenium for cross browser testing.

-Espresso is a mobile automation framework from Google that enables the creation and deployment of UI tests for Android applications.
+Espresso is a mobile automation framework from Google that enables creating and deploying of UI tests for Android applications.
 Since testing the user interface of an application is essential before deploying it, app developers and app testers widely use Espresso.
 Developers can create a scenario and record how they interact with a device.
 Next, they can add assertions that verify the behavior of the UI elements of the app by capturing snapshots.
 The tool saves the recording and generates UI test cases that they can use to test their application.